AndieWill510/tinydoor/Options/042-hope-with-handles.md

 ## Pressure

-Autistic people are often handed abstract hope while being denied practical access.
+We are often handed abstract hope while being denied practical next steps.

 You will find your people.